claytonsingh/icmp-exporter/README.md

 # What is icmp-exporter?
-ICMP exporter for [prometheus](https://prometheus.io) that asynchronously sends pings to probe endpoints allowing the detection of path issues.

-Leveraging hardware timestamping features provided by the network card, uncertainty accumulated by thread scheduling and the kernel is eliminated, allowing timestamps to the nearest microsecond.
+ICMP exporter for [prometheus](https://prometheus.io) efficiently detects path issues by asynchronously sending pings to probe endpoints.
+Utilizing network cards hardware timestamping features to eliminate scheduling and kernel-related uncertainties, achieving precision to the nearest microsecond.

 The major difference from blackbox is that we use counters where possible and asynchronously send packets in the background.
 When a request to the probe endpoint is recieved data collection is started for that target sending a ping every `interval`.
 This background collection continues as long as the probe endpoint for that target is requested more than once every 10m.